comic31/MongoDBQueriesManager/README.md

 ###### Returns
 The resulting dictionary contains the following properties:
-- `filter`: Contains the query criteria
+- `filter`: Contains the query criteria.
-- `sort`: Contains the sort criteria (cursor modifiers)
+- `sort`: Contains the sort criteria (cursor modifiers).
-- `skip`: Contains the skip criteria (cursor modifiers)
+- `skip`: Contains the skip criteria (cursor modifiers).
-- `limit`:  Contains the limit criteria (cursor modifiers)
+- `limit`:  Contains the limit criteria (cursor modifiers).

 ###### Exception
 In case of error the following exception was raised:

-- `MongoDBQueriesManagerError`: This exception was raised if the library fail to parse query.
-Contains `raison` attribute.
+- `MongoDBQueriesManagerBaseError`: Base MongoDBQueriesManager errors.
+- `SkipError`: Raised when skip is negative / bad value.
+- `LimitError`: Raised when limit is negative / bad value.
+- `ListOperatorError`: Raised list operator was not possible.
+- `FilterError`: Raised when parse filter method fail to find a valid match.

 ###### Examples:
 ```python